lmbrt/textadept-projects/README.md

 First step is to clone this repo into your ~/.textadept/modules directory.

-Next, add the following configuration to ~/.textadept/init.lua.
+Next, add the below configuration to ~/.textadept/init.lua.
 Adapt to your environment as needed.

 By default, the following key combinations are available: